We may earn revenue from the products available on this page and participate in affiliate programs.

 Why we chose it: Trendy colors mean this isn’t your average tumbler.

-Tumbler glasses are a favorite of deManana, and she loves that the color of these—pink, amber, and light blue—come off more like a barely there tint.
+Tumbler glasses are a must-have, and the colors of this set—pink, amber, and light blue—are fun, but we love how they come off more like a barely there tint.
 A brand coveted by glass connoisseurs for using quality materials (borosilicate, traditional glass, crystal) and clean shapes, Ichendorf Milano has been in business since the early 1900s.
 This sleek, modern cup is made from handblown, featherlight borosilicate.
-Although sold separately, this means you can mix and match with the High Rise Carafe, on which you can stack your cup when done.
+Although sold separately, that means you can mix and match with the High Rise Carafe, on which you can stack your cup when done.

 On Our Radar

-• Weiss-Hills has a thing for green right now.
+• Weiss-Hills has a thing for green.
 She’d love to add both Il Buco Vita’s tumblers and Bitossi Home’s petite water glasses to her collection.

 • Kate Spade, and make the shipping Amazon Prime–fast.
-“I love a stemless wineglass, and these feel a touch festive with the blush footed bottom,” notes West.
+Who doesn’t love the practicality of a stemless wineglass?
+But these feel a touch more festive thanks to the blush footed bottom.

 How We Chose These Products

-We asked Domino’s commerce and style editors: What are the best drinking glasses?
+We asked Domino’s shopping editors: What are the best drinking glasses?
 Whether it’s for juice or sipping sherry, our picks are as versatile as they are beautiful.
-We’re suckers for options all over the spectrum, from punchy palettes to classic designs to the latest launches; we listed those worth splurging on and ones you can offer up to friends after-hours with little worry about them shattering.
+We’re suckers for options all over the spectrum, from punchy palettes to classic designs to the latest launches; we listed those worth splurging on and ones you can offer up to friends after hours with little worry about them shattering.

 Our Shopping Checklist